ESACT Innovation Award

 The nomination package must consist of the following items:

-3. Proposed AWARD CITATION: No more than 25 carefully edited words that reflect the specific achievements of the candidate.
+- Proposed Award Criterion: No more than 25 carefully edited words that reflect the specific achievements of the candidate.

 The nomination cover page should contain the following information: